-Myths about child development are not just annoying; they can make life harder for us.
+Myths about early childhood development are not just annoying; they can make life harder for us.
 As parents, if these myths provide us with unrealistic developmental expectations or misinformation about children, they can inadvertently set us up for disappointment.
 If we feel our children are not behaving in the ways which we thought were “normal” then we might become discouraged and feel like bad parents.

-- play if frivolous and doesn’t matter
+- play is frivolous and doesn’t matter

 - spanking is an effective form of discipline (ugh I can’t even type this one without feeling sick)